gwallison/open-FF/README.txt

 README for FF-POC repository and project

-This CodeOcean capsule is an extension of the Proof of Concept version of code to transform the online chemical disclosure site for hydraulic fracturing, FracFocus.org, into a usable database.
+This CodeOcean capsule is an extension of the Proof of Concept version of code to transform data from the online chemical disclosure site for hydraulic fracturing, FracFocus.org, into a usable database.

-The code performs cleaning, filtering, and curating techniques to yield organized data sets and sample analyses from a notoriously messy collection of chemical records.
+The code performs cleaning, flagging, and curating techniques to yield organized data sets and sample analyses from a notoriously messy collection of chemical records.
-The sample analyses are available in the results section as downloadable versions of the final data.
-For a majority of the records, the mass of the chemicals is calculated.
+For a majority of the chemical records, the mass of the chemicals used in fracking operations is calculated.

 To be included in filtered data sets,
    Fracking events must use water as carrier and percentages must be